US Gig Workers Overpay on Taxes by 21%

 The first analysis is done by segmenting average tax overpayment amounts by gig work type.
 Note that the sample includes both full-time and part-time workers.
 In the study, we found that blue-collar gig workers were the most likely to overpay the most.
 The included TaskRabbits, movers, Handy workers, and other blue-collar gig work.

-Separately, the study also included an analysis of the most commonly missed tax deductions across all 205 participants, and the average resulting overpayment from missing the deduction.
+Separately, the study also included an analysis of the most commonly missed deductions across all 205 participants for their 1099 contractor taxes, and the average resulting overpayment from missing the deduction.

 The study uses publicly available tax data from the IRS, alongside a retroactive analysis of 2018 tax returns.